Engoo Blog Conversation

 • Who do people usually have cherry blossom parties with?

-• What kinds of things do people do when they have cherry blossom parties?
+• What kinds of things do people do at cherry blossom parties?
 Are there any special foods you eat?

 • Do you have any special memories related to cherry blossom parties?

-However, cherry blossom-viewing isn’t always as peaceful as it sounds like it should be.
-At the most popular spots, people often have to show up hours in advance to secure a place and sometimes the celebrations can get out of hand.
+Cherry blossom-viewing isn’t always as peaceful as it sounds like it should be, however.
+At the most popular spots, people often have to show up hours in advance to secure a place, and sometimes the celebrations can get out of hand.

 • What are some popular cherry blossom spots in your country/city?

-• I imagine the cherry blossom parties must produce a lot of garbage.
+• Cherry blossom parties likely produce a lot of garbage.
 Do famous spots ever get littered with trash?

-Cherry blossoms are also quite popular in our other countries our students call home.
-In 2018, millions of tourists from South Korea, Taiwan, and Thailand visited Japan to see the cherry blossoms.
+Cherry blossoms are also quite popular in other countries our students call home, such as South Korea, Taiwan and Thailand.

 • I heard that it is cherry blossom season in Japan.
 Do people in your country also like seeing cherry blossoms?
 Do you or anyone you know visit Japan to see the blossoms?